Four-minute mile

-A four-minute mile is the completion of a mile run (1.609 km) in four minutes or less.
-It translates to an average speed of 15 miles per hour (24 km/h).
-It is a standard for male professional middle-distance runners in several countries.
+A four-minute mile is the completion of a mile run (1.609 km) in four minutes or less, translating to an average speed of 15 miles per hour (24.1 km/h).

 The first four-minute mile is usually attributed to the English athlete Roger Bannister, who ran it in 1954 at age 25 in 3:59.4.
-The mile record has since been lowered by 16.27 seconds.
+The mile record has since been lowered by 17.34 seconds.
 According to World Athletics statistics, the "four-minute barrier" has been broken by just over 2,000 athletes.
-The record for the fastest time stands at 3:43.13, achieved by the Moroccan athlete Hicham El Guerrouj, at age 24, in 1999.
+The record for the fastest time stands at 3:42.66, achieved by the Scottish athlete Josh Kerr, at age 28, in 2026.
 There has not yet been a woman who has run a four-minute mile.

+It is a standard for male professional middle-distance runners in several countries.